ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 gyro_fft: increase default range and length to improve test data
 ### Antipattern Category
+New:Fixed_Communication_Rate, New:General:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Gyro min frequency decreased from 50 to 32 Hz, while maximum is increased from 200 to 256.

 ## Commit #847
 ### Hash